GloryYYC/blog/_posts/2020-11-13-the-ride-of-a-life-time.md

 ---
 layout: post
-title:  The psychology of money
+title:  The ride of a life time
 category: Reading
 ---

+From the CEO of Disney, recommended by Bill Gate.